Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Methods

 \subsection{Adaptive network evolution}

+We will now first define the dynamics {\sl on} the network and will then proceed with the rewiring dynamics, i.e.\ the dynamics {\sl of} the network.

-Consider a randomly connected threshold network of the type discussed in \cite{Rybarsch:2010}.
-The network consists of $N$ nodes of Boolean states $\sigma_i \in \{ 0, 1 \}$ which can be linked by asymmetric directed couplings $c_{ij} = \pm 1$.
-Node pairs which are not linked have their coupling set to $c_{ij} = 0$; and links may exist between any two nodes, so there is no underlying spatial topology in this model.
+Consider a randomly connected network of $N$ nodes of Boolean states $\sigma_i \in \{ 0, 1 \}$ which can be linked by asymmetric directed couplings $c_{ij} = \pm 1$.
+Node pairs which are not linked have their coupling set to $c_{ij} = 0$.
+Links may exist between any two nodes, so there is no underlying spatial topology in this model.
 Let $K$ denote the average connectivity of the network, i.e.\ the number of in-links averaged over all $N$ nodes.

-All nodes are updated synchronously in discrete time steps via a simple threshold function of their input signals with a little thermal noise introduced by the inverse temperature $\beta$, in the same way as in the model of Bornholdt and Roehl \cite{Bornholdt:2003}, but now with an input shift of $-0.5$ in the Glauber update, representing the new $\Theta_0$ function defined in \cite{Rybarsch:2010}:
+All nodes are updated synchronously in discrete time steps via a simple threshold function of their input signals with a small thermal noise introduced by the inverse temperature $\beta$ in the same way as in the original version of the model \cite{Bornholdt:2003}.
+However, now an input shift of $-0.5$ adds to the Glauber update, representing the modified update function in the course of the transition from spins to Boolean node values \cite{Rybarsch:2010}:

 with

 and